AhmedAshraf44/AhmedAshraf44/README.md

 - 🌱 I’m a **`Flutter Developer`** with **`1+ year of experience`** building high-performance, scalable mobile applications across **e-commerce, e-learning, and other domains**.
 Passionate about creating efficient, user-friendly apps using modern architectures and clean code practices. **Experienced in solving complex problems and continuously improving technical skills**.

-- 🔭 I'm currently working on [The National Company for SW Engineering and Information Technology - NIT](https://www.linkedin.com/company/the-national-company-for-sw-engineering-and-information-technology---nit/)) as Flutter Developer
+- 🔭 I'm currently working on [The National Company for SW Engineering and Information Technology - NIT](https://www.linkedin.com/company/the-national-company-for-sw-engineering-and-information-technology---nit/)) as **`Flutter Developer.`**

-- 🏫 I'm a graduate from the Faculty of **`Computers and Artificial Intelligence, Fayoum University`**
+- 🏫 I'm a graduate from the Faculty of **`Computers and Artificial Intelligence, Fayoum University.`**

-- 💬 Ask me about **`Dart ,Flutter ,RESTful APIs ,State Managment(Bloc – Provider – Getx) ,Firebase(Auth – Firestore – Storage – FCM) ,SQLite ,Hive ,Clean Architecture ,MVVM ,MVC  `**
+- 💬 Ask me about **`Dart ,Flutter ,RESTful APIs ,State Managment(Bloc – Provider – Getx) ,Firebase(Auth – Firestore – Storage – FCM) ,SQLite ,Hive ,Clean Architecture ,MVVM ,MVC.`**

 - 📫 How to reach me **aa5485111@gmail.com**